Ireland and Scotland have been urged to play a key role in providing the "ethical leadership that is so needed at this moment in our history".

 "Perhaps, then, with our traditions and values, we might both be expected to play leading parts in showing the ethical leadership that is so needed at this moment in our history."

 He stressed that elected politicians "must be unafraid to challenge outdated policies" and speak out against "inequalities which have ceased to shock us by how widespread and familiar they have become".

 A failure to do this could "leave a vacuum that will be exploited, usually by dangerous populisms in the street", the President warned.

 He added: "We are challenged to do democracy better rather than resile to old and divisive myths based on exclusion and often what is thinly-veiled hate or racism."

-President Higgins highlighted the “enormous potential for partnership and co-operation” between Scotland and Ireland, saying this was “grounded in the values that we share”.
+President Higgins also used his speech to highlight the "enormous potential for partnership and co-operation" between Scotland and Ireland, saying this was "grounded in the values that we share".

-“As two small, in population terms, yet highly-skilled countries with highly-skilled workers on the periphery of Europe, we share a belief that our combined resources, expertise and experiences can create a dynamism greater than the sum of our two economies.
+He continued: "As two small, in population terms, yet highly-skilled countries with highly-skilled workers on the periphery of Europe, we share a belief that our combined resources, expertise and experiences can create a dynamism that is greater than the sum of our two separate economies.

-“The potential for growing our work together is endless — in culture, in economic and social development, and in promoting the peace, stability and prosperity that have marked the transformative recent decades between these two islands.”
+"The potential for growing our work together is, I believe, endless - in culture, in economic and social development, and in promoting the peace, stability and prosperity that have marked the transformative recent decades between these two islands."